 5. Implement Recycling Practices

-Recycling is a key way to improve sustainability; it conserves finite resources, saves fossil fuel energy, prevents waste from going into oceans and reduces CO2 emissions.
-Making recycling a priority in your facilities requires planning, as there are regulations around recycling different types of materials, such as:
+Recycling is a key way to improve the sustainability of your facilities; it conserves finite resources, saves fossil fuel energy, prevents waste from going into oceans and reduces CO2 emissions.
+Making recycling a priority requires planning, as there are regulations around recycling different types of materials, such as:

 - Fluorescent Lights: Since fluorescent tubes contain mercury, they need to be recycled separately than other types of lights.
 Typically, you will need to return fluorescent tubes to the manufacturers for safe recycling, or utilize a specialized contractor.